jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - First Battle Scene.md

 ## You Can Win

-Fighting to spread the power of new tools is an archetypal human story.
-Galileo fought a religious establisment with a telescope, George Washington fought a political establishment with a musket, and Steve Jobs fought a economic establishment with an iPod.
+Wikipedia's victory is another example of an archetypal human story.
+Like Galileo and his telescope, George Washington and his musket, and Steve Jobs and his iPod.
+Wikipedia was a victory for protagonists against antagonists.
+What makes it especially cool, is the extras played such a big part.

 And that’s the story I want to empower all the extras to join with lightsabers a-blazin’, dicing up old tools like the evil storm troopers they are, to smooth out humanity’s natural evolution.
-It’s vital to realize the story is about problems and tools, not people.
-So while professors were antagonists to a better reference tool, many of Wikipedia’s facts were discovered by professors, so they’re hardly pure villains.

-Our lives cut across thousands to millions of problems.
+Note however, our lives cut across thousands to millions of problems.
 Thus, our villians are not in a massive group like “the rich” or the “the unions” as old philosophies label.
-Instead we have “micro-villians” inside thousands of companies, institutions, and organizations, withholding new tools, so they can keep their version of the DVD alive.
+Instead we have villians inside thousands of companies, institutions, and organizations, withholding new tools, so they can keep their version of the DVD alive.

-While, I’ll show the Jedi in the open-source community how to fight Darth Blockbuster better, my audience is the extras.
-They are the power brokers in our society.
-They should understand the apps they use, the tools they fund, and the rules they follow all drive our society’s future more than any political election ever will.

-The extras can kill Darth Blockbuster.
+The extras can kill all these Darth Blockbuster's.
 I know this because our battle today was fought generations ago with his master, Darth King.

 Darth King lived inside palaces, using society’s money to host splendid banquests and balls.
 His absolute power was hidden inside a ruling philosophy of the “noble’s divine right to rule”.
 Slowly, as protagonists invented scientific instruments, books, and guns, a new philosophy was born.
 A philosophy of science, enlightenment, equality, and democracy made real when the protagonists and extras fought as one in the American and French Revolutions.
 They were inspired by the new philosophy of Jean-Jacques Rousseau.